Connectors

 OAuth2

-The client-credentials grant type is supported, in two flavours:
+Any OAuth2-capable identity provider works.
+The supported grant type is client-credentials, in two flavours:

-- Client secret basic: credentials go in the HTTP Basic Authentication header.
+- Client secret basic - credentials go in the HTTP Basic Authentication header.

-- Client secret post: credentials go in the request body.
+- Client secret post - credentials go in the request body.

 Both need the same details:

-- Authorization Server: the endpoint Dime.Scheduler calls first to exchange credentials for a token.
+- Authorization Server - the endpoint Dime.Scheduler calls first to exchange credentials for a token.

-- Client ID: the app registration in the OAuth2 provider.
+- Client ID - the app registration in the OAuth2 provider.

-- Client Secret: that app's secret value.
+- Client Secret - that app's secret value.

-- Scope: optional, space-delimited values Dime.Scheduler needs to post back to the web service URL.
+- Scope - optional, space-delimited values Dime.Scheduler needs to post back to the web service URL.

 | Connector | Basic Auth | Windows Auth | NTLM | MS Entra ID | OAuth2: Basic Auth | OAuth2: Body Auth |